 Low Vision and Driving

 We offer low vision rehabilitation whereby we design glasses that enable you to do the things you want, including driving.
 The aim is to maximize your visual capabilities.
 Yes, it is possible to safely and legally drive in Las Vegas NV using our driving vision aids and “safe driving technology".
-The only available drivers training clinic in Las Vegas NV to help keep visually impaired drivers safely and legally on the road is our AAA Driving Academy.
+We are the only available drivers training clinic in Las Vegas NV to help keep visually impaired drivers safely and legally on the road.
 We provide Visually Impaired Drivers Training and Certification.
 The Academy is inside the YESnick Vision Center in Las Vegas.

 The Las Vegas, NV State Laws permit driving with low vision visual aids such as bioptic telescopes.
 Conditions that must be met include: